 Tricare insurance covers a lot of the treatment options that we discussed earlier but its coverage does contain limits on the type and duration of rehab services that will be fully funded.
 Tricare may cover all expenses related to treatment for substance abuse but it’s also possible that you’ll have to cover some of the rehab costs.

-Please contact us to confirm what treatment services Tricare will cover at our veteran rehab program at Rally Point.
-When you call, we’ll collect certain information from you to help determine the type, scope, and duration of treatment services that Tricare will cover for you or a family member.
+Please contact us to confirm what treatment services Tricare will cover at our veteran rehab treatment program at Rally Point.
+When you call, we’ll collect certain information from you to help determine the type, scope, and duration of rehab treatment services that Tricare will cover for you or a family member.

 Rally Points accepts the following TRICARE insurance plans: